 Kimble and Melinda Knight must have some serious southern swagger.
 They raised three boys in their home in Nashville Tennessee, and all three of them are down-to-earth gentleman with incredible style who are making names for themselves in the menswear world.

-You might remember our friend Grayson who also recently moved from NYC to LA to manage the Saint Laurent store on Rodeo Drive.
-Recently, his youngest brother Wesley was visiting the west coast from Nashville and we had the opportunity to meet him, talk style, and learn about the old-world craft of bespoke eyewear making.
+You might remember our friend Grayson who also recently moved from NYC to LA to manage the Saint Laurent store on Rodeo Drive (yea, he's a certified rockstar outfitting rockstars now).
+Recently, his youngest brothe Wesley was visiting the West Coast from Nashville and we had the opportunity to meet him, talk style, and learn about the old-world craft of bespoke eyewear making.
 He might be one of the most interesting people we've met.
 He's a soft-spoken, well-read intellectual who studied philosophy and has been crafting things with his hands from a young age.

 "My name is Wesley Knight, and I am a bespoke craftsman.
 I was born in Texas but raised in Nashville, Tennessee.
 I am the youngest of three boys raised by Kimble and Melinda Knight.
 We were instilled with manners, work ethic, and style.
 Since before I can remember, my mother dressed us to the nines in full Sunday regalia that she had made.
 Genuine hospitality, creativity, and attention to detail all served as cornerstones in our home.
 At an early age, I was innately attracted to how things were made, and with encouragement from my parents, I first learned how to crotchet.
 I made everything: hats, gloves, scarfs, hoods, boots, and even a heraldic family crest, all without patterns.
 At 14, I discovered sewing with my cousin.
 We tapered our jeans to absurdity in order to look like our skateboard idols.